Lynched in Longwood: The Brutal Killing of John West

 Following the operation, they tied him up to a tree and unleashed a barrage of gunfire into his already bloodied body.
 Seminole County deputies reportedly found him dead and riddled with bullets the following morning.

 Later that afternoon, a coroner’s jury convened to examine the evidence.
 They concluded that West died at the hands of “a group of unknown persons” — a familiar refrain for these kinds of cases.
-Despite it being a small town, nobody knew anything and no charges were ever brought against his murderers.
+Despite it being a small town, nobody knew anything, and no charges were ever brought against his murderers.